osxi/butler-api/README.md

 # Butler API

+*This is currently an internal project so it's very specific to our process.
+We plan on making it more configurable and provide docs and ways for others to set it up sometime in the future.
+There is no ETA on that currently.*

 This is the backend of Butler.
 It will contain various API endpoints and service integrations.
 It is a Rails app using Grape API for the endpoints and Postgres for the database.